Nissan says ex-chairman Ghosn guilty of 'serious misconduct'

 Ghosn has not been charged in France or the U.S.

-Japan's Justice Minister Masako Mori said Japan would tighten border control precautions to prevent any similar episodes in the future.
+Japan's Justice Minister Masako Mori said Japan would tighten border control precautions to prevent a recurrence.
 She did not confirm reports that Ghosn left via the Kansai Airport in Osaka, hidden inside a musical equipment box as he was brought aboard a private jet and flown first to Turkey and then to Lebanon.

 Mori told reporters Tuesday that all airports will be required to check all cargo and luggage, including items destined for private jets.